Stange Law Firm, PC

 Bloomington, IL 61704

 Family law is a practice area of civil law that covers cases of divorce, allocation of parental responsibilities, child support, adoption, and many more legal procedures.
 At the Stange Law Firm office in Bloomington, we provide Illinois parents and families with the legal representation they need to navigate the often-confusing rules of the McLean County family court system.

-The Stange Law Firm has provided reliable family law counsel to families throughout our Midwest service areas since 2007.
+The Stange Law Firm has provided reliable family law counsel to families throughout our multi-state offices since 2007.
 We have established a strong reputation as a compassionate, thorough, and experienced team of legal professionals with a firm commitment to protecting our clients’ rights and interests.
 If you expect to encounter any type of family law matter in the near future, such as a divorce and subsequent negotiations concerning child support and allocation of parental responsibilities, you can rely on the Stange Law Firm team to assist you through every step of your legal proceedings.

 Why Choose the Stange Law Firm in Bloomington?